There is no better place to experience the paradox of faith than in the liturgy of Sunday morning.

 Our liturgy is different every Sunday, depending on who is present, and what they are contributing.
 Some Sundays are celebratory and high energy.
 Some Sundays are calm and pensive.
 Always, we are responding to God in our midst and practicing for a life of discipleship in Christ.
 We invite you to come and participate as you feel called.

 A word about children: We like having them in worship.
 We think their fidgeting and noises are a part of our liturgy.
 We also know that children learn by watching and doing, even if they aren't fully understanding.
 Shoot- we don't fully understand the mysteries of the liturgy ourselves.
 We're always being surprised.
 We also hear parents needing help or respite during the liturgy.
 Therefore, we have a nursery where children 0-5 are welcome to play with our caregiver and we have Sunday School where children 6-12 learn with our teacher.
 All are welcome at any time in these places.

 A word about accessibility: We are always trying our best to make worship welcoming for people of all abilities.
 To this end, we equip our space with amplification and assistive headsets for those who need an extra audio boost.
 Most of our liturgy takes place on one plane for ease of movement.
+We have pews with spaces for mobility aids.
 We have ADA compliant and non-gendered restrooms.
 We try to refrain from the use of excessive scents when we gather together.
 Yet, we know that in our ignorance and self-centeredness we will have not thought of every one of our neighbors' needs.
 We are grateful when you visit, for your grace and patience.

 Christmas Eve Worship

 German Language Worship 2:00pm Christmas Eve Worship 5:00pm Candlelight Worship 10:00pm